pfenninglab/OCROrthologPrediction/README.md

 cudnn (version 7.3.1)

-Picocli (version 4.2.0 or later, must be in a package "picocli" for compilation, https://github.com/remkop/picocli) (used for only Java scripts in src)
+Picocli (version 4.2.0 or later, must be in a package "picocli" for compilation, https://github.com/remkop/picocli) (used for only Java program in src/cluster)

-Java (11 or later) (used for only Java scripts in src)
+Java (11 or later) (used for only Java program in src/cluster)

 MEME suite (version 4.12.0) (used for only utils and evaluationScripts)